ishay60/user-list-app/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, make sure you have met the following requirements:

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
 - You have a Windows/Linux/Mac machine.